glic3rinu/passlib/docs/lib/passlib.hash.des_crypt.rst

 References
 ==========
-.. [#] A java implementation of des-crypt, used as base for Passlib's pure-python implementation, is located at `<http://www.dynamic.net.au/christos/crypt/UnixCrypt2.txt>`_
+.. [#] A java implementation of des-crypt, used as base for PassLib's pure-python implementation, is located at `<http://www.dynamic.net.au/christos/crypt/UnixCrypt2.txt>`_